trinity-h99/msse-chem274b-micropresentation-g6/README.md

 ### **Iterative TST**

-Iterative TST can handle large genome datasets because it does not use recursive thus avoiding Python's stack limitation.
+Iterative TST can handle large genome datasets because it does not use recursive, which avoids Python's stack limitation.
 Iterative TST is not chosen over recursive TST because of the complicated traversal and node comparisons design.

 ---